zk/lt-gitstatusbar/README.md

 ![](http://f.cl.ly/items/102p060I1l3Y350l321b/Screen%20Shot%202014-05-01%20at%2011.22.43%20AM.png)

-**Git branch / status will only show for files that are in directories in your workspace.**
+**Git branch / status will only show for files that are in repositories whose root is in your workspace.**

 ## Prereqs